Hylastix/dci-platform/README.md

 ```

 Note: User management is currently not implemented.
 For development purposes, a basic registry with preconfigured
 users and roles is provided in the source code.
+A key store for OpenLiberty has to be provided.

 ## How to run